See historic events for any day of the year by entering the date below. Why not try your birthday?

 The first Rugby World Cup was hosted by New Zealand and Australia.
 Rugby powerhouse South Africa did not compete due to the international sports boycott that was in place because of its apartheid policies.

 The Webb Ellis Cup proved to be an elusive holy grail for New Zealand players and fans.
-Despite dominating the world rankings for most of the intervening 24 years the All Blacks’ did not taste success again until 2011 when once more New Zealand hosted the tournament.
-Quite remarkably the 2011 final was a repeat of 1987 with France once more New Zealand's opponents in the final.
-On this occasion it was a close run thing and the All Blacks' hung on grimly for an 8-7 victory.
+Despite heading the world rankings for most of the next 24 years, the All Blacks did not taste success again until 2011 when New Zealand once more hosted the tournament.
+The 2011 final was a repeat of 1987, France vs New Zealand.
+This time it was a near thing as the All Blacks hung on grimly to win 8-7.